Peaky Blinders Tattoos

 We love to reminisce about times we weren’t a part of.
 It’s less complicated and in a lot of ways more fun.

-What we’re left with is photos, artifacts and stories which Peaky Blinders show uses as inspiration when weaving its own version of that world.
+What we’re left with are photos, artifacts, and stories that Peaky Blinders show uses as inspiration when weaving its own version of that world.

 Peaky Blinders Fandom